Structural Anchor Pruning: Training-Free Multi-Vector Compression for Visual Document Retrieval: Methodology

 \paragraph{Layer Integration.} Standard pruning approaches typically rely on the final layer ($l=L_{total}$) under the assumption that it represents the most refined semantic state.
-However, we hypothesize that middle layers function as an \textit{aggregation phase}, where tokens actively exchange information to build a cohesive structural understanding of the document.
-Conversely, the final layers shift towards an \textit{alignment phase}, where representations are implicitly reorganized to optimize the contrastive retrieval objective (MaxSim).
-This final alignment often "sparsifies" the attention map to fit potential query distributions, thereby degrading the intrinsic structural signals required for effective pruning.
+However, we hypothesize a two-phase structure within the backbone: an aggregation phase, where tokens actively exchange information to build a cohesive structural understanding of the document, followed by an alignment phase in the final layers, where representations are implicitly reorganized to optimize the contrastive retrieval objective (MaxSim).
+This final alignment often ``sparsifies'' the attention map to fit potential query distributions, thereby degrading the intrinsic structural signals required for effective pruning.

-To capture the robust structural core before this degradation occurs, we introduce \textbf{Layer Integration}.
-We define the layer ensemble $\mathcal{L}^*$ as a function of the model's total depth $L_{total}$ and relative depth hyperparameters $\alpha, \beta \in [0, 1]$:
+To capture the robust structural core before this degradation occurs, we introduce Layer Integration.
+We define the layer ensemble $\mathcal{L}^*$ as a function of the model's total depth $L_{total}$ and relative depth boundaries $\alpha, \beta \in [0, 1]$:

-where $0 \le \alpha < \beta \le 1$ define the boundaries of the structural window (typically the middle block).
-The final importance score $\mathcal{S}_{SAP}(j)$ is obtained by averaging the centrality scores across this window:
+where $0 \le \alpha < \beta \le 1$ define the boundaries of the structural window.
+We delegate the choice of $(\alpha, \beta)$ to a label-free, automatic procedure introduced in Section~\ref{sec:osr_window}.
+The final importance score $\mathcal{S}_{SAP}(j)$ is obtained by averaging centrality scores across this window: